SplaXstudio/damTools/damNetwork/README.md

 # damNetwork
-a library for message & file sending and reciving provide a convient interface for using
+a library for message & file sending and reciving provide a convient warp for Qt SSL